 SUNY Broome's librarians can join your classes online in Brightspace.
 We will discuss the objectives with you, and develop a plan which we will review with you.
 Then we can schedule a week in which we will join your class and work with your students.
 We can build resource pages to support courses and course assignments.
 We can also monitor and participate in relevant discussion forums to respond to student questions at the point of need.
 Contact Paul Bond or the librarian assigned to your area to discuss how we can best support your classes.

 Subject and Course Guides

-When assigning students a library-related project, you may wish to check with a librarian to make certain that the library contains adequate materials to support the assignment.
+It can be helpful to consult with a librarian when designing library-related projects.
+We can recommend appropriate resources and make certain that the library has adequate materials to support the assignment.

 It is important to connect students with the library and help them develop the digital and information literacy skills needed to learn from information resources.
 Here are examples of some ways faculty on campus have been incorporating library materials in their courses and assignments.

 - A History assignment to find two books on a selected topic, published at least twenty years apart.
 This is a great way of showing how our knowledge and understanding changes over time.
 It’s also a great opportunity to connect students with the library’s ebook collections, and with online book databases like HathiTrust and the Internet Archive.